mattjhayes/nmeta/docs/source/userguide/recipes.rst

 used by children, and education on internet safety.

 In this fictional example, there are two children, conveniently named Alice and Bob.
-Alice has a Chromebook, which does not register a hostname via DHCP but does have a consistent Wi-Fi MAC address (01:23:45:67:89:ab).
+Alice has a Chromebook, which does not register a hostname via DHCP, but does have a consistent Wi-Fi MAC address (01:23:45:67:89:ab).
 Bob has an iPhone with a DHCP host name of *Bobs-iPhone*.

 In this recipe we enforce the following parental controls on Alice and Bob:

-- All devices on the home network can only do DNS lookups against OpenDNS FamilyShield servers (that attempt to block adult content)
+- All devices on the home network can only do DNS lookups against OpenDNS FamilyShield servers (that attempt to block adult content), apart from Chromecast which doesn't honour the DNS allocations in DHCP and insists on talking to Google's DNS servers
 - Alice's Chromebook is blocked from accessing YouTube
 - Alice's Chromebook and Bob's iPhone are only allowed to access the Internet between 7am and 9pm